 How Transcription Affects Translation

 As mentioned earlier, errors or inaccuracies in the original transcript will carry over into the translation.
-Even the best translators are only as good the source text they are working with.
+Even the best translators are only as good the source text.
 If the source text is unclear or inaccurate from the recording, this will be reflected in the translation.
 Set yourself up for success by providing the best quality audio recording you can.
 Talk with your vendor about the context of the recording so they can relay the information to the linguists.
 Context and background may seem trivial but can also make a huge difference when a transcriber or translator is deciding between which word to choose based on the conversation.

 Tips to Ensure Quality Legal Transcription & Translation